Treating Obesity 2026

 This activity meets the criteria of Massachusetts Board of Registration in Medicine for 26.50 credits of Risk Management Study.
 Please check your individual state licensing board requirements before claiming these credits.

-The American Medical Association (AMA) has an agreement of mutual recognition of continuing medical education (CME) credit with the European Union of Medical Specialties (UEMS).
-Additional information regarding this agreement may be found on the European Union of Medical Specialties website.
+The American Medical Association (AMA) has an agreement of mutual recognition of continuing medical education (CME) credit with the European Union of Medical Specialists (UEMS).
+Additional information regarding this agreement may be found on the Union of European Medical Specialists website.

 The Royal College of Physicians and Surgeons of Canada recognizes conferences and workshops held outside of Canada that are developed by a university, academy, hospital, specialty society or college as accredited group learning activities.